DigitalGlobe/mltools/README.rst

 An MLA is typically employed in a script which:

-- retrieves training data from Tomnod
+- retrieves training data from Tomnod;
-- trains the MLA
+- trains the MLA;
-- tests the MLA and computes accuracy metrics
+- tests the MLA and computes accuracy metrics;
-- deploys the MLA for detection or classification
+- deploys the MLA for detection or classification;
 - writes the MLA results back to the Tomnod database.

 Example scripts can be found under /examples.